 Whatever tone the company uses, revise your cover letter to match it and show that you’re the one who gets it!
 You may spend a little extra time editing and revising, but it’ll be well worth it to showcase what a stand-out candidate you are.

-Let’s break things down into the finer details so that your letter will be downright incredible!
+Let’s break things down so that your letter will be downright incredible!
 If you find a resume outline helpful, we dare say that this handy outline—complete with examples from the letters you read earlier—will be vital for understanding the nuances and taking your next steps with confidence.

 Your contact info: Include your name, address, phone number, and email address (plus your LinkedIn or other professional social media) if you’re using a cover letter template.